osheiza/udacity_airbnb/README.md

  - spacy
  - nltk

+ ## Important Files

+ The code you want to see can be found in this file: Airbnb Prices - Can Your Title Get You a Bigger Payday?.ipynb The Seattle data is located in the seattle_airbnb folder.

  Please note you might need to run pip install <library_name> if your library isn't already in your environment.